zwass/osquery/docs/wiki/development/building.md

 While osquery runs on a large number of operating systems, we only provide build instructions for a select few.

-The supported compilers are: the osquery toolchain (LLVM/Clang 9.0.1) on Linux, MSVC v142 on Windows, and AppleClang from Xcode Command Line Tools 16.x+.
+The supported compilers are: the osquery toolchain (LLVM/Clang 18.1.8) on Linux, MSVC v143 on Windows, and Apple clang from Xcode Command Line Tools 26.x+.

 ## Prerequisites

-Git (>= 2.14.0), CMake (>= 3.21.4), Python 3 are required to build.
-The rest of the dependencies are downloaded by CMake.
+Git (>= 2.14.0), CMake (>= 4.0.3), Python 3 are required to build.
+Additional dependencies are required on each platform, as documented below.

 The default build type is `RelWithDebInfo` (optimizations active + debug symbols) and can be changed in the CMake configure phase by setting the `CMAKE_BUILD_TYPE` flag to `Release` or `Debug`.